What Is a Card-Not-Present (CNP) Transaction and Why Does It Cost More

 What is a card-not-present transaction?

 A card-not-present (CNP) transaction occurs when neither the cardholder nor the credit card is physically present at the time of the transaction.
-It’s most common for orders that happen remotely — over the phone or by fax, internet or mail.
+It’s most common for orders that happen remotely — over the phone, internet or mail.

 A transaction is only considered to be “card present” if payment details are captured in person, at the time of the sale.
 This occurs when cards are physically tapped to a contactless reader or a PIN manually entered into a card reader by the customer.

 There are a number of CNP transactions that you probably come across everyday.
 They include:

 - Online purchases, when a customer buys goods on the internet or through an e-commerce transaction.

 - Phone orders, when a customer provides the credit card information over the phone to your business.

 - Recurring payments that are set up to bill automatically.

 How much does it cost to process credit cards remotely?

 Just like processing credit cards in person, your business will have to pay to process CNP payments.
 As a refresher, the three main types of credit card processing fees that make up your rate are interchange fees, assessment fees (charged by card brands like Visa, eftpos and Mastercard) and your payment provider’s markup.